 Consider health first.
-Successful hukou converters from rural origins report significantly worse levels of health than do the remaining groups, albeit the coefficient becomes only marginally significant (p = .079) when controls are et al., 1994; Knight and Song, 1999: Ch.
-5), since the remaining groups grew up in urban areas or adjacent to urban areas.
-By contrast, those from rural origins are the most happy of any of the four groups, while other converters do not differ significantly from people with urban origin.
+Successful hukou converters from rural origins report significantly worse levels of health than do the remaining groups, albeit the coefficient becomes only marginally significant (p = .079) when controls are introduced.12 We think this reflects the health disadvantage of rural childhood (Chang et al., 1994; Knight and Song, 1999, Chapter 5), since the remaining groups grew up in urban areas or adjacent to urban areas.
+By contrast, those from rural origins are the most happy of any of the four groups, while other converters do not differ significantly from people with urban origins.
 We suspect this is because hukou converters from rural origins have experienced the most extreme upward mobility among the four groups.
 They were originally at the bottom of Chinese society (Treiman, 2012), but through their own efforts they have overcome the institutional barrier created by the hukou system and have become urban residents.
-Such a big jump and feeling of successful achievement may well make them happier than other urban residents.
+Such a big jump and feelings of successful achievement may well make them happier than other urban residents.

-In sum, rural-to-urban hukou converters differ from people with urban origins in various ways with respect to socioeconomic outcomes and wellbeing.
+In sum, rural to urban hukou converters differ from people with urban origins in various ways with respect to socioeconomic outcomes and wellbeing.
 Individual converters from both rural and mixed origins, but especially from mixed origins, are more likely to have at least some tertiary education than are those from urban origins, controlling for other determinants of educational achievement.
 However, they are less likely to matriculate subsequent to hukou conversion, compared to those from urban origins.
 This is consistent with our earlier analysis that shows tertiary enrollment to be the major determinant of successful hukou conversion.
-It is probable that the relatively low rate of post-conversion matriculation reflects the lack of incentive to pursue tertiary education once an urban hukou has been obtained, although we cannot rule out the possibility that unmeasured deficits associated with rural hukou status as a child also play a role.
+It is probable that the relatively low rate of post-conversion matriculation reflects the lack of